About Tigers

 Where Do Tigers Live?

-Tigers live mainly in the forests of tropical Asia, though they also roam colder climates like those in the Russian Far East.
-They currently exist in 10 countries, including Thailand, Myanmar, Malaysia, Indonesia, Bhutan, Bangladesh, Nepal, India, China and Russia.
+Tigers live mainly in the forests of tropical Asia, though they also roam colder climates like those in Northeast Asia.
+Breeding populations can still be found in 10 countries, including Thailand, Myanmar, Malaysia, Indonesia, Bhutan, Bangladesh, Nepal, India, China and Russia.

 - Historic Tiger Range